nickgraffis/tailwind-toast/README.md

 "postion", -> positionY (top or bottom) and positionX (start, end, center) "fontColor", -> color of the font
-"fontTone", -> tailwind font tone (ie. text-blue-"500") "tone", -> tailwind bg tone of the snackbar or toast (ie. bg-blue-"500") "shape", -> square (rounded) or pill (rounded-full) "speed" -> the speed the toast will appear and disappear (75, 100, 150, 200, 300, 500, 700, 1000)
+"fontTone", -> tailwind font tone (ie. text-blue-"500") "shape", -> square (rounded) or pill (rounded-full) "speed" -> the speed the toast will appear and disappear (75, 100, 150, 200, 300, 500, 700, 1000)
 ```